 Conducts an orientation meeting at the beginning of each term with the members of the Assembly.
 The agenda of the orientation meeting includes:

-dissemination of written and verbal guidelines which articulate expectations for membership and for efficient operation of the Assembly and its committees;
+Dissemination of written and verbal guidelines which articulate expectations for membership and for efficient operation of the Assembly and its committees;

-continual communication with the Executive Committee and the roles of the officers;
+Continual communication with the Executive Committee and the roles of the officers;

-the role of committees and best practices for committee operations;
+The role of committees and best practices for committee operations;

-the legislative process and the setting of priorities for committees and the Assembly;
+The legislative process and the setting of priorities for committees and the Assembly.

 Section 2.6: Officer Responsibilities